ebenezerkojofrimpong/Superstore-Data-Analysis/README.md

 In this phase we analyze the data using statistical methods to find patterns, relationships, and trends.

-Excel was used for the data analysis phase of this project.

 **Outlined below are the key takeaways derived from the analysis of the data:**
 1. The company's total sales have been consistently increasing over the years, indicating a positive growth trend shown by the chart below.